LEO690201/The-first-AI-project-to-study/README.md

 - If using a CPU, the training time may reach 5 - 10 minutes.
 - The data has been trained for 10 epochs.
 You can increase or decrease the number of training epochs according to the performance of your device or your requirements.
 - I provided a test example image, which is an X-wing fighter.
+- If you have a GPU, use test_gpu.py for testing.
+If you don't have a GPU, use test.py for testing.